Neural Koopman prior for data assimilation: Experiments on simulated data

 \subsection{Interpolation from low-frequency regular data}

 We first show the ability of our architecture to model a continuous dynamical system even when trained on discrete data.
 As mentioned in subsection~\ref{Irregular}, once a model is trained, one can retrieve its learnt Koopman matrix $\mathbf{K}$ and compute its corresponding infinitesimal operator $\mathbf{L}$.
 Then, one can analytically compute a new discrete matrix corresponding to an advancement by any desired time increment.
 Concretely, suppose that $\bar{\omega}$ is a chosen target frequency (we choose $\bar{\omega} = 50$~Hz here).
 We train a model on training time series sampled at a lower frequency $\omega$, obtaining in particular a Koopman matrix $\mathbf{K}$.
 Then, we compute the discrete operator $\bar{\mathbf{K}} = \exp{(\frac{\omega}{\Bar{\omega}}\log{\mathbf{K}})} = \exp{(\frac{\omega}{\Bar{\omega}}\mathbf{L})}$, and use it to perform predictions at a frequency $\Bar{\omega}$ from the initial states of the test time series.
-Finally, we compute a mean squared error between the high-frequency groundtruth and predictions.
+Finally, we compute a mean squared error (MSE) between the high-frequency groundtruth and predictions, averaged over all time steps and trajectories from the test set.